bubaley/air-drf-relation/README.md

 # About

-Add folder **models** in src.
-Add a file to the directory that will contain the model, for example **user**.
+Adding functionality for dynamic and flexible work with field parameters in ModelSerializer.

 # RelatedField

-Used to extend the functionality of the `PrimaryKeyRelatedField`
+Used to extend the functionality of the `PrimaryKeyRelatedField`.

 ```python
 class BookSerializer(ModelSerializer):